-After the recent rollout of Tesla’s subscription service for their famous Full Self-Driving (FSD) Autopilot software, current owners of FSD are left in a curious position…
+Since Tesla’s subscription service for their famous Full Self-Driving (FSD) Autopilot software rolled out in 2021, owners of fully-purchased FSD have been left in a curious position…

 What, exactly, is the value of Tesla’s Full Self-Driving Software in a sale or trade-in?
 Does FSD stay with the car and transfer to the new owner?
 Can you get some of your Full Self-Driving money back when you sell your used Tesla?

-Tesla’s stance on transferring Full Self-Driving has fluctuated over the years, and Tesla owners are understandably confused about what exactly it is that they own (or don’t).
+Since Tesla’s stance on transferring Full Self-Driving has fluctuated over the years, Tesla owners are understandably confused about what exactly it is that they own (or don’t).

 In this blog post, we’re going to give a full overview of why Full Self-Driving transfer is a complex issue, when FSD transfers and when it doesn’t, and where to sell (or buy) a used Tesla with FSD included.